rackerlabs/rackspace-how-to/content/managed-operations/introduction-to-mongodb.md

 ### Query language

 Both MongoDB and Oracle Database have their own rich query language.
 However, there are some differences between them.
-To handle advanced queries, Oracle Database supports procedures and functions for manipulating the data returned from the SELECT statement.
+In order to handle advanced queries, Oracle Database supports procedures and functions for manipulating the data that is returned from the SELECT statement.
 In contrast, MongoDB uses callback functions for advanced queries.
 The mongo shell uses the JavaScript programming language to run these functions.

 ### Are MongoDB and Oracle Database used together?

 Yes.
 There are many examples of hybrid deployments of MongoDB and Oracle Database, particularly among ecommerce applications.
-The flexible data model that MongoDB uses is a good fit for product catalogs, which typically include multiple products with different attributes.
-However, Oracle Database is generally used for checkout systems, which require complex transactions.
+The flexible data model that MongoDB uses is a good fit for product catalogs because catalogs typically include multiple products with different attributes.
+However, Oracle Database is generally used for checkout systems because these systems require complex transactions.

 Oracle Database is better suited to handle such transactions because it uses ACID as its integrity model.
 This model gives Oracle Database integrity features that MongoDB doesn't offer, such as isolation, referential integrity, and revision control.

 In other cases, new business requirements push organizations to adopt MongoDB so that they can incorporate next-generation components into their applications.
 For example, both MongoDB and Oracle Database use conditional entry updates, composite keys, Unicode characters, and full-text search.
 However, MongoDB also has a built-in map-reduce function for aggregating large amounts of data.

+### Previous step

+[Examples of RDBMS and NoSQL
+databases](/how-to/examples-of-rdbms-and-nosql-databases)

 ### Next step